wangzhikai/jgts-dev/README.md

 # jgts-dev
-not necessarily a clone of GTS
+JGTS not necessarily a clone of GTS.
+Now a GTS viewer works.

 Quick start
 -----------